SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/create-dynamic.md

 6. In the **Selection** tab, specify the [search criteria][2] you want for the selection.

-7. In the **Profile** tab, specify how the selection is to be presented:
+7. In the **Profile** tab, specify how the selection should be presented:

     [!include[Contents of Selection Profile tab](includes/selection-profile-tab.md)]